-As of December 31, 1997, the present directors, executive officers, greater than 5% shareholders and their respective affiliates beneficially owned approximately 68% of the outstanding Common Stock of the Company.
-As of December 31, 1997, Softbank beneficially owned approximately 31% of the outstanding Common Stock of the Company.
-As a result of their ownership, the directors, executive officers, greater than 5% shareholders (including Softbank) and their respective affiliates collectively are able to control all matters requiring shareholder approval, including the election of directors and approval of significant corporate transactions.
+As of May 31.
+1998, the present directors, executive officers, and their respective affiliates beneficially owned approximately 58% of the outstanding Common Stock of the Company.
+As of May 31, 1998, SOFTBANK beneficially owned approximately 29% of the outstanding Common Stock of the Company.
+As a result of their ownership, the directors, executive officers, greater than 5% shareholders and their respective affiliates (including SOFTBANK) collectively are able to control all matters requiring shareholder approval, including the election of directors and approval of significant corporate transactions.
 Such concentration of ownership may also have the effect of delaying or preventing a change in control of the Company.